helenalabs/working-with-ai-principles/README.md

 # A key insight I want to keep present:

-Processed knowledge at scale gives exponential advantage.
+Processed knowledge at scale gives exponential advantage and AI provides the leverage for an unprecedented amplification of intent.

-This means that in modern systems, it is not just knowledge itself, but the ability to compute, transform, and apply knowledge at scale that creates major shifts in capability, and therefore should be guided toward broadly beneficial outcomes.
+This means that in the age of agentic AI systems, it is not just the depth of knowledge itself, but the ability to compute, transform, and apply data real-time at scale that creates major shifts in capability and direction.
+Therefore, its development and application must be guided by human empathy toward broadly beneficial and cocreative outcomes.

+We must bind its application to a foundational agreement: all scaled solutions should be engineered to foster and sustain a collective societal architecture — not to deplete the foundation it builds upon.